Breeze/breeze.bridge.angular/README.md

   };
 ```

-Import `BreezeBridgeAngular2Module` and add them to the app module's imports.
+Import `BreezeBridgeAngular2Module` and add it to the app module's imports.

 ```
 import { BreezeBridgeAngular2Module } from 'breeze-bridge-angular2';